Ethical Statement

 Editors do not decide on the order of authorship.

-As authorship is related to automatic metadata and indexing systems, changes in authorship should ideally be made before submitting an manuscript.
+As authorship is related to automatic metadata and indexing systems, changes in authorship should ideally be made before submitting a manuscript.
 It is important to continuously update the metadata until the final publication (galley version).
-Please inform editors in time about such changes including a clear reason for the change.
+Please inform editors in time about such changes including an apparent reason for the change.

-A guide for new researchers on how to handle authorship conflicts can be found here.
+A guide for new researchers on handling authorship conflicts can be found here.

 Conflict of interests (competing interests)

-Any conflicts of interests or competing interests relevant to the article must be declared by authors and co-authors.
-These are conflicts resulting out of a financial, commercial, legal or professional relationship between authors and other organizations or persons which could influence research or interpretation.
+Authors and co-authors must declare any conflicts of interest or competing interests relevant to the article.
+These conflicts result from a financial, commercial, legal or professional relationship between authors and other organisations or persons that could influence research or interpretation.

 Conflicts of interest may be of financial or non-financial nature.
 Examples are employment, consultancy, ownership, honoraria, expert work, patent applications or registrations and any funding.

-Full disclosure of any conflicts of interests is required when submitting to JeDEM.
+Full disclosure of any conflicts of interest is required when submitting to JeDEM.
 Authors must disclose any conflicts on the first page of the submission.

-If in doubt, editors recommend to point out any potential conflicts of interest that could be perceived as such.
+If in doubt, editors recommend pointing out any potential conflicts of interest that could be perceived as such.

 Extension of papers

-JeDEM accepts submissions that contain up to 30% of previously published material (for instance of conference submissions).
+JeDEM accepts submissions that contain up to 30% of previously published material (for instance, conference submissions).

-If a submission is based on a previous publication, we expect authors to point this out in the acknowledgments section of the paper, indicating where it has been previously published or where the original can be found.
+Suppose a submission is based on a previous publication.
+In that case, we expect authors to point this out in the acknowledgements section of the paper, indicating where it has been previously published or where the original can be found.
 Authors are advised to point out how the contribution to JeDEM represents a novel contribution or how it is different to the first publication.
-This is particularly relevant if there are any sections that relate to previously published material.
+This is particularly relevant if any sections relate to previously published material.
 We expect authors to reference any previously published paper in the case of overlapping publications or re-interpretations.

 Plagiarism